NHOrus/srwq-compilation/disc-2/episode-05.md

 "To the west is some kind of artificial island, dominated by a large statue of some kind.
 We couldn't make contact as the radio frequencies were filled with music.
 And in the northwest, a scout was attacked by some kind of metal monster, and reported sighting several different kinds as it retreated.
 Some seemed to be fighting each other."

-RESPONSE FROM KATINA?
-QUESTIONS, REQUESTS, OR ACCEPTANCE?
-You can ask anything at this point.
-Goddamn Sandwitches Sat 27 Mar 2010 03:18:39 No.4763226 Report
-Quoted By: >>4763235 >>4763237
->>4763206
-Northwest, Northwest, Northwest!

-Time to go and loot and kill some Zoids for Tech!
-Haken Browning !zHe7DH816A Sat 27 Mar 2010 03:20:39 No.4763235 Report
-Quoted By: >>4763241
->>4763226
-Or to hook up with a certain Sexytime Crocodile and work up a stake on the Zoids Battle circuit...
-Goddamn Sandwitches Sat 27 Mar 2010 03:20:39 No.4763237 Report
-Quoted By: >>4763273
->>4763226
-ALSO, it appears to be the most dangerous area at the moment...
-If any of our friends are there, they are likely more in need of help than in any of the other directions.
-Goddamn Sandwitches Sat 27 Mar 2010 03:22:39 No.4763241 Report
->>4763235
-Don't forget Haken...
-We discuss only using the Zoids themselves, as far as i know we never spoke to Sciencegar about using any characters.

-...
-But Grimlock might be there...
-And THAT would be awesome.
-Anonymous Sat 27 Mar 2010 03:24:39 No.4763250 Report
-I say west.
-It sounds interesting.
-GUNDAMU !0smG1gQz9c Sat 27 Mar 2010 03:25:39 No.4763259 Report
-Quoted By: >>4763260 >>4763364
->>4763206
-Make sure that we get permission to take that guy who decided to help us scan for our friends.

-Because with his scanner and our earpiece, we have a method to scan for Dumi where we go instead of looking around at random and hoping to hit the right spot.
-Haken Browning !zHe7DH816A Sat 27 Mar 2010 03:25:39 No.4763260 Report
->>4763259
-We had to destroy the earpiece last thread.
-The Database was leeching our bandwidth.
-Anonymous Sat 27 Mar 2010 03:26:39 No.4763265 Report
->>4763206
-Shoot self in head.
-End retarded story.
-Anonymous Sat 27 Mar 2010 03:26:39 No.4763266 Report
-Quoted By: >>4763327
->>4763206

-Look at whatever photos they got.

-What source is the artifical island with the statue from?
-Anonymous Sat 27 Mar 2010 03:28:39 No.4763273 Report
-Quoted By: >>4763299 >>4763310
->>4763237
-ALSO Also, theres the possibility of picking up Leena and the Gunsniper for the crew.
-Think about it, Katina and Leena on the same team...my god there would be nothing left!

-Oh, and the west is obviously new york.
-Haken Browning !zHe7DH816A Sat 27 Mar 2010 03:34:39 No.4763299 Report
->>4763273
-Leena to destroy everything, Katina to destroy the target...I'm okay with this.

-Also we can finally figure out how those hair poles stay attached to her head.
-Y'know, to duplicate the levitation tech for the Tesla Drive upgrade we passed up for SWORDSCARF.
-Anonymous Sat 27 Mar 2010 03:37:39 No.4763310 Report
-Quoted By: >>4763323 >>4763326
->>4763273
->go to New York
->meet alternate universe Negotiator

-Let's go West.
-Anonymous Sat 27 Mar 2010 03:39:39 No.4763320 Report
-Quoted By: >>4763791
-Speaking of swordscarf(which should have been RIBBON BLADE), IS it big/tough enough to function as a kind of, emergency shield or guard? against solid rounds at least?
-Anonymous Sat 27 Mar 2010 03:40:39 No.4763323 Report
-Quoted By: >>4763325 >>4763338
->>4763310

-Noooo, then we'll all start having an existential crisis. it's too soon for that.
-Anonymous Sat 27 Mar 2010 03:42:39 No.4763325 Report
->>4763323
-You are all now hearing that violin music rom the show.
-GUNDAMU !0smG1gQz9c Sat 27 Mar 2010 03:42:39 No.4763326 Report
-Quoted By: >>4763338 >>4763347
->>4763310
-Are you sure?
-Airwaves, even military ones, being dominated by music?
-I'm getting vibes of Sharon Apple.
-Sciencegar Sciencebolt Sat 27 Mar 2010 03:42:39 No.4763327 Report
-Quoted By: >>4763340
->>4763118

 "Akane, what's the 'Next Level'?"

 "Huh?"